 - Proceed to Manage orders and find the order you wish to issue the tax refund.

-- Select the Submit refund button.
+- Select the Submit refund.

-For some reason, if you cannot refund the tax, check if your order was carried out through FBA or sent to a place where the Amazon marketplace manages tax calculation, tax collection, remittance, and refunds.
+If you cannot refund the tax, check if your order was carried out through FBA or sent to a place where the Amazon marketplace manages tax calculation, tax collection, remittance, and refunds.

 Amazon Seller Return Policy: Restocking Fee

 Products in their original condition that go beyond the return window*